parmentelat/nbautoeval/README.md

 bioinformatics](https://github.com/parmentelat/flotbioinfo) in Spring 2016 where it was named `nbautoeval` for the first time, but still embedded in a greater git module.

-The current git repo is created in June 2016 from that basis, with the intention to be used as a git subtree from these 2 repos, and possibly others since a few people have proved interested.
+A separate git repo was created in June 2016 from that basis, with the intention to be used as a git subtree from these 2 repos (because at the time, adding Python libraries in order to customize the notebook runtime on the remote Jupyter platform was a pain)

+Now this tool ships as a standalone Python library hosted on pypi.org, and so it can easily be added to any docker image

 # Installation